HninYuKhaing/EmailOTPTaskConsoleApp/README.md

 Future Enhancements
 -------------------
-Concurrency Handling for multiple users
+Concurrency Handling for multiple users<br/>
-Error Logging for monitoring and logging
+Error Logging for monitoring and logging<br/>
 Localization for email content to support multiple languages